 In COIN, the counterinsurgent's main thrust must be directed at eliminating the root causes of conflict.
 These root causes preexist the insurgent's arrival, and determining what they are is the essence of step 2 in COIN IPB.
 To use a medical metaphor, the root cause is a wound, the insurgency an infection stemming from the wound.
-The counterinsurgent must treat the infection to heal the wound, and then find and remove whatever caused the wound.
+The counterinsurgent must address the infection for the short term, but he must simultaneously treat the wound to heal the patient and prevent re-infection.

 COIN doctrine prescribes general treatment for the ills that cause insurgency, but the medicine prescribed for a particular illness must be more specific: the counterinsurgent must address the root causes indigenous to each area, ideally before an insurgency materializes.
-A counterinsurgent needs to do more than defeat an insurgent group to be successful; if he eliminates root causes that could spawn an insurgency, he attains his objective.
-It is helpful to identify the insurgent's special tactics, but it is key to understand the intent behind them-the insurgent's purpose or operational goals.
-The question to answer, then, is not what kind of an insurgency exists, but what is causing it.
+A counterinsurgent needs to do more than defeat an insurgent group to be successful: if he eliminates root causes that could spawn an insurgency, he attains his objective.
+The key is not to identify the insurgent's special tactics, but to understand the intent behind them-the insurgent's purpose or operational goals.
+The question to answer, then, is not whether an insurgency exists, but what is causing it.
 These causes will be sociopolitical-they will be the grievances of real people.
 The insurgent wants to use them for tactical gain.
 By addressing the root causes-the way-the counterinsurgent can achieve his desired end state of denying the insurgent the support of the population.

 An accurate, detailed analysis and understanding of a specific operational environment is paramount for winning over a population.
-Such an understanding is achievable by tactical units down to platoon level; in fact, platoon level is the best place to start.
+Such an understanding is achievable by tactical units down to platoon level; in fact, platoon-level is the best place to start.
 Still, although insurgencies are unique, they do have some common characteristics.
-At the core, three prerequisites are necessary for insurgency: a vulnerable population (one with social, political, economic, or security-related grievances), leadership for direction (a person, group, or idea), and lack of government control (a non-responsive and/or overly repressive government).
-COIN COG analysis sets these prerequisites in the context of insurgent strategy and host-nation shortcomings.
+At the core, three prerequisites are necessary for insurgency: a vulnerable population (one with social, political, economic, or security-related grievances), leadership for direction (a person, group, or idea), and lack of government control (a non-responsive and/or overly repressive government).2 COIN COG analysis sets these prerequisites in the context of insurgent strategy and host-nation shortcomings.